stkirchberg/sotki_lang/README.md

 # sotki — Prototype of a Custom Programming Language

-MyLang is a minimal interpreter prototype written in Python.
+Sotki is a minimal interpreter prototype written in Python.
 The project serves as a foundation for designing your own language, which can later be ported to a high-performance implementation (e.g., Rust, Zig, or C++).

 This prototype is **not optimized for performance**.
 It is designed for: